The president could invoke a 1947 law to try to suspend the dockworkers' strike. Here's how

 Which means, Brucher said, that “Democrats really can’t afford to alienate organized labor.”

-AP Business Writer Wyatte Grantham-Philips in New York contributed to this report.
+AP Writer Colleen Long at Joint Base Andrews and AP Business Writers Wyatte Grantham-Philips in New York and Tom Krisher in Detroit contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.